cschreib/jsonexpr/README.md

  - Booleans can only be tested for equality, and combined with the boolean operators `and` and `or`.
 The boolean operators are "short-circuiting"; namely, when evaluating `a and b` and `a` evaluates to `false`, `b` will not be evaluated.
 This allows bypassing evaluation of operations that would otherwise be invalid (e.g. accessing elements beyond the length of an array).
 Finally, booleans can also be negated (`not a`).
 No other operation is possible.
  - Arrays can only be tested for equality.
 Individual elements can be accessed with angled brackets (`[1,2,3][0]`); the index must be an integer, and is zero-based (first character had index zero).
 Range access is also possible with `arr[a:b]` (`a` is the index of the first element to extract, and `b` is 1 plus the index of the last element to extract, so `[1,2,3][0:2]` is `[1,2]`; an empty array is returned if `a >= b`).
  - Object can only be tested for equality.
 Sub-objects (or fields, or values) can be accessed with angled brackets (`{'a':1}['a']`); the index must be a string.
 Equivalently, sub-objects can also be accessed with a single dot (`{'a':1}.a`).
- - Null values can only be tested for equality (and it is always true).
+ - Null values can only be tested for equality with null itself (always true) and values of other types (always false).
+No other operation is possible.

 ### Default functions